codarrenvelvindron/codarren.github.io/_drafts/Monitor_or_Promiscuous_mode_on_wifi.md

 ### Check Wireshark Again
 ![wireshark channel 2](https://github.com/codarrenvelvindron/codarrenvelvindron.github.io/raw/master/images/monitor_mode_channel_2.png)

 Wireshark now only listens on channel 2.

-And we have our target in sight
+And we have our target in sight.

+## Have fun !

+\Codarren/